jaysonleon/reversi-temp/README/README.md

     ReversiView v1 = new ReversiView(n); // view for player 1
     ReversiView v2 = new ProvViewToOurViewAdapter(adapter, view); // adapter for our view to our provider's view interface ReversiPlayer p1 = new HumanReversiPlayer(Player.BLACK); // p1 is a human
-    ReversiPlayer p2 = new ProvPlayerToOurPlayerAdapter(adapter, new hw06.model.MachineReversiPlayer(adapter, Player.WHITE, new CompleteStrategy(new ProvStratToOurStratAdapter(new GreedyStrategy())))); // p2 is an AI, using 1 strategy, greedyStrategy
+    model.player.ReversiPlayer p2 = new ProvPlayerToOurPlayerAdapter(adapter, new hw06.model.player.MachineReversiPlayer(adapter, Player.WHITE, new CompleteStrategy(new ProvStratToOurStratAdapter(new GreedyStrategy())))); // p2 is an AI, using 1 strategy, greedyStrategy
     NewController c1 = new NewController(model, player1, v1); // controller for player 1
     NewController c2 = new NewController(model, player2, v2); // controller for player 2
   }